MTP®/MPO 8 and MTP®/MPO 12 Cabling System, Which to Choose?

 |Parallel Single-mode||300-1,000 m||PLR4||PSM4||PSM4 4x100G (100G via WDM, symbol rate, encoding)|

-From the above, we can consider from the following two main aspects to decide whether to choose Base-12 or Base-8:
+From the above, we can consider the following two main aspects to decide whether to choose Fiber-12 or Fiber-8:

-In high-density network cabling, Base-12 is more advantageous because it has more cores and higher density.
-However, it is obvious that Base-8 MTP cabling has better fiber utilization than Base-12 MTP cabling.
-Although the Base-12 MPO cabling is still the most common choice for most data center operators, there are still no standardized transceivers using all 12 fibers.
-Many popular transceivers (SR4 transceivers, for example), only use 8-fiber interface.
-Base-8 MTP links allow customers to directly connect fibers to those transceivers, without any fiber waste.
-If we use a 12-fibre connector into a transceiver which only requires eight fibers, it means that four fibers are being unused.
-You may consider using a conversion cable to convert the Base-12 cabling to Base-8 cabling (two Base-12 to three Base-8, for example) to make use of all fibers.
-However, it will cause additional insertion loss, reducing the cable performance.
+In high-density network cabling, MTP®/MPO 12 has an advantage due to its higher core count and density.
+Although the Base-12 MPO cabling is the most common choice for most data center operators, there are still no standardized transceivers using 12 fibers.
+With Base-8 MTP® links, customers can directly connect fibers to these transceivers without any fiber waste.
+If a 12-fiber connector is used with a transceiver that only requires eight fibers, then four fibers will be left unused.
+To utilize all fibers, a conversion cable can be used to convert the Base-12 cabling to Base-8 cabling (e.g., two Base-12 to three Base-8).
+However, this can cause additional insertion loss and reduce cable performance.

 For Future Cabling System

-Both Base-12 and Base-8 MTP cabling can be seamlessly converted to Base-2 cabling in relatively smaller networks like 10G connection.
-Under such circumstances, either of them is feasible.
-However, for bigger networks like 40G, 100G or even 400G connection, a Base-8 solution will gain more widespread market acceptance since a greater number of 40G and 100G circuits are deployed utilizing eight-fiber transceivers.
-So do 400G direct connections which use 400G QSFP-DD transceivers and MTP-16 trunk cable.
-In addition, the 8-fiber cabling could work with the 24-fiber cabling seamlessly since a single 24-fiber MPO could break out to three 8-fiber MPOs.
-Customers deploying 10G data rates today can still deploy the Base-8 system since upgrades to 40G or 100G will be much simpler and cost effective in the future.
-While, Base-12 connectivity is not optimal for 8-fiber transceiver systems.
+In smaller networks with 10G connections, both Base-12 and Base-8 MTP® cabling can be seamlessly converted to Base-2 cabling, making either of them feasible.
+However, for larger networks with 40G, 100G, or even 400G connections, a Base-8 solution is more widely accepted since a greater number of 40G and 100G circuits use eight-fiber transceivers.
+This is also true for 400G direct connections that use 400G QSFP-DD transceivers and MTP®-16 trunk cables.
+Additionally, 8-fiber cabling can work seamlessly with 24-fiber cabling, as a single 24-fiber can break out into three 8-fibers.
+Customers deploying 10G data rates today can still use the Base-8 system, as upgrades to 40G or 100G will be simpler and more cost-effective in the future.
+However, Base-12 connectivity is not optimal for 8-fiber transceiver systems.

-FAQs on Base-8 vs Base-12 MTP Cabling System
+FAQs on MTP®/MPO 8 vs MTP®/MPO 12 Cabling System

-Q: Is It Possible to Use Base-8 and Base-12 Cabling in the Same Data Center?
+Q: Is It Possible to Use MTP®/MPO 8 and MTP®/MPO 12 Cabling in the Same Data Center?

 A: It is possible to deploy both Base-8 and Base-12 connectivity within the same data center, just as long as the links are separate.